 You will need the juror badge number and PIN number that is printed on your summons to check your reporting instructions.
 To check on-line click on Badge # Instructions.

 Juror Parking Map

 Prospective jurors who have been summoned to the Fresno or B.F.
-Sisk Courthouse in Downtown Fresno may park free of charge in Garage 4 located at Tulare St. and the Fulton Mall or in the Convention Center Garage located at Inyo and "O" Streets.
+Sisk Courthouse in Downtown Fresno may park free of charge in Garage 4 located at Tulare St. and Fulton St. or in the Convention Center Garage located at Inyo and "O" Streets.
 The closest lot to the Fresno County Courthouse is Garage 4 while the closest lot to the B.F.
 Sisk Courthouse is the Convention Center Garage.
 Parking passes are required when leaving the lot and are available in the jury office.
 For jurors that have a handicapped placard displayed on their vehicle, the closest parking is located on surface streets surrounding either courthouse.

 For jurors who have special needs related to a disability please contact the Juror Services Division directly at 457-1600 during normal business hours.